Cocoon-Data-Transformation/cocoon/README.md

 <details>
 <summary><strong>💰 What is the cost of using Cocoon?</strong></summary><br>

 💰 Depends on the data.
-Usually, the whole process costs 10 - 50 cents.
+Usually, the whole process costs 10 - 50 cents per data.

 <hr></details>